cosmos-lang/cosmos-lang.github.io/quickstart.md

 	else
 		x=2
 ```

+If the compiler is not not able to make a sound relation, it'll warn you of that.
+You may still make _main_ into a sound function.

 When encased in a function, _if_ behaves like an imperative conditional.
 It will not do anything unexpected like _backtracking_ or _non-determinism_.